gozzarda/spsetup/README.md

 SP Setup Scripts
 ================

 Do not run these scripts on a machine you don't intend to turn into a contest image.
-All scripts can be run with sudo, most have to be.
+All scripts can be run as root, most have to be.

 Installation
 ------------
 `sudo ./install.sh`
 This will install all scripts to `/usr/share/spsetup/` and make a symlink from `/usr/bin/spsetup` to `spsetup.sh`

 Running Commands
 ----------------
-`sudo spsetup`
+As root:
+`spsetup`
 You will be presented with a menu with 5 option:
 1. Perform first time setup
     - Does everything required to convert a stock headless Debian 9.5 installation into a contest setup